Wrapping a Simulation Model

 In this section, we describe the process necessary to correctly write this wrapper function, referring to the example project included with the package.

-It is difficult to provide exhaustive details for every type of sector model implementation - our decision to leave this largely up to the user is enabled by the flexibility afforded by python.
-The wrapper can write to a database or structured text file before running a model from a command line prompt, or import a python sector model and pass in parameters values directly.
+It is difficult to provide exhaustive details for every type of sector model implementation -our decision to leave this largely up to the user is enabled by the flexibility afforded by python.
+The wrapper can write to a structured text file before running a model from a command line prompt, or import a python sector model and pass in parameters values directly.
 As such, what follows is a recipe of components from which you can construct a wrapper to full integrate your simulation model within smif.

 For help or feature requests, please raise issues at the github repository[1] and we will endeavour to provide assistance as resources allow.